Stuycs-K/project03-final-09-casinoc-hasant/PROPOSAL.md

 ## Group Members:

-Christopher Casino and Tanzeem Hasan
+Christophe Casino and Tanzeem Hasan

 # Intentions:

-The purpose of this program is to replicate the game wordle.
+The purpose of this program is to create a two player wordle game.

 # Intended usage:
 Each player should run the answer and guess commands with make init.
 So player 1 will run "make init ARGS="Answer Player1"" followed by "make init ARGS="Guess Player1".
 Player2 will run "make init ARGS="Answer Player2"" followed by "make init ARGS="Guess Player2".
 Four terminals are required for both players to play simultaneously.
 A player can only send the word to another player if that other player has opened their guess terminal.
+If a player has typed "exit" or "quit" on their guess terminal, their game will be terminated early.

 Both players will send each other a word.
 Each player plays simultaneously.
 Each player attempts to guess the target word within six attempts.
 The program will return a modified version of the player's string.
 If a letter is correct and is in the right position, it will be capitalized.
 If a letter is correct and in the wrong position, it will be unmodified.
 If a letter is incorrect it will be replaced with a "-".
 If a player guesses the word correctly, the game ends, and they will be told how many guesses they succeeded within.
 Each guess that a player makes will be sent to the other player's answer terminal.